-The cost of "Kit, equipment, textbooks, supplies" is not paid by the VA, and the veteran or eligible person is responsible for payment.
-NOTICE
+NOTICE: The cost of "Technical Kit, Textbooks, and Digital" is not paid by the VA, and the veteran or eligible person is responsible for payment.

 YOU MAY ASSERT AGAINST THE HOLDER OF THE PROMISSORY NOTE YOU SIGNED IN ORDER TO FINANCE THE COST OF THE EDUCATIONAL PROGRAM ALL OF THE CLAIMS AND DEFENSES THAT YOU COULD ASSERT AGAINST THIS INSTITUTION, UP TO THE AMOUNT YOU HAVE ALREADY PAID UNDER THE PROMISSORY NOTE.